This set of Genetic Engineering Questions and Answers for Experienced people focuses on “Modifications in PCR – 2”.

 d) Fluorescence is observed only when both the groups are present in proximity to each other

 7. By using two oligonucleotides, we can measure the amount of quantity of DNA by measuring the amount of fluorescence.
-The first probe absorbs light and the second emits it at particular wavelength.
-Is the mentioned phenomenon true or false?
+The first probe absorbs light and the second emits it at a particular wavelength.

 8. Choose the correct statement with regard to quantitative PCR?